GeoArkadeep/Stresslog/README.md

 * Model saved to and read from model.csv, calibrate model on analog well and run it on current well using sonic velocity from seismic and/or LWD/MWD data

-* Stress Polygon, Wellbore Stability Plots and Kirsch Plots at drainhole analysis depth
+* Plot Stress Polygon, Wellbore Stability ~~and Kirsch Plots~~ at drainhole analysis depth

 * Plot the data in user configurable intervals